Terrorists Attack Two Churches in Kaduna Community, Kill Three, Abduct 44

 “The bandits looted shops and carted away some valuables from the villages.”

-The statement said the Acting governor of Kaduna state, Dr. Hadiza Balarabe, expressed deep sadness, and condemned the attacks in the strongest terms and sent her sincere condolences to the families of the deceased victims, as she prayed for the repose of their souls.
+The statement said the acting governor of Kaduna state, Dr. Hadiza Balarabe, expressed sadness, and condemned the attacks and sent her condolences to the families of the deceased victims, as she prayed for the repose of their souls.

-The commissioner said the the Acting Governor also commiserated with the attacked churches, and prayed for the speedy recovery of the injured.
+The commissioner said the acting governor also commiserated with the attacked churches, and prayed for the speedy recovery of the injured.

-“Security patrols are being conducted in the general area as investigations proceeed.
+“Security patrols are being conducted in the general area as investigations proceed.
+Citizens will be briefed on emerging developments,” he added.